wtsi-npg/zCall/README_extended.md

 1. Overview
 -----------

-This document covers the extended version of zCall, located in the 'src' directory on github.
-For other implementations, see Section 8 (History).
+This document covers the extended version of zCall, located in the `src` directory on github.
+For other implementations, see Section 9 (History).

 2. Installation
 ---------------